 No matter how well-designed, culture change will only become embedded across the organisation once every individual has engaged with the change journey.
-Engaging in an organisation wide conversation is therefore pivotal to success.
-By deploying our 4Es Human Change Principles we helped the executive team to disseminate the new culture, mission, vision and values across the organisation in a way which would build people engagement.
+Engaging in an organisation-wide conversation is therefore pivotal to success.
+By deploying our 4Es Human Change Principles we helped the executive team to disseminate the new culture, mission, vision and values across the organisation in a way that would build people engagement.
 This included:

 - A launch teaser campaign to stimulate intrigue and discussion around the culture change and subliminal messaging of what the new Values would be

 - Designing and delivering three days of cultural immersion events for all staff in the UK to launch the new Mission, Vision and Values, with parallel events in India.
 For more information on these immersion events, please refer to the separate case study